rpwilliams/simple-server/README.md

 # Simple Server

-A webserver built in Node that will serve static files from a public directory and any of its subdirectories for the Spring 2018 CIS 526 class at Kansas State University.
+A webserver built in Node that serves static files from a public directory and any of its subdirectories.
+Built as an assignment for the Spring 2018 CIS 526 class at Kansas State University.

 ## Getting Started